gbmhunter/blog/content/programming/build-systems-and-package-managers/buck.md

 $ .\bin\buck build --show-output buck
 ```

+{{% note %}}
-**Note: As of Buck v2018.02.16.01, python 2.7 is required.
-If you try a build will python v3.x, you will get the following error when running the ant command:**
+As of Buck v2018.02.16.01, python 2.7 is required.
+If you try a build will python v3.x, you will get the following error when running the ant command:
+{{% /note %}}

 ```sh
 gen-buck-info: